AdobeDocs/commerce-knowledge-base.en/help/support-tools/patches-available-in-qpt-tool/mdva-33453-page-builder-preview-breaks-product-price-differs-across-sites.md

 ---
-description: The MDVA-33453 patch solves the issue where the Page Builder preview is broken if matching products have a different price for each website.
-This patch is available when the Quality Patches Tool (QPT) 1.0.16 is installed.
-Please note that the issue is scheduled to be fixed in Adobe Commerce 2.4.3.
+title: "MDVA-33453: Page Builder preview breaks product price differs across sites"
 labels: 2.3.6,2.3.6-p1,2.4.0-p1,2.4.1,QPT 1.0.16,QPT patches,Magento Commerce,Magento Commerce Cloud,Page Builder,error,price,product,support tools,Adobe Commerce,cloud infrastructure,on-premises,Magento Open Source
-title: 'MDVA-33453: Page Builder preview breaks product price differs across sites'
 ---

-# MDVA-33453: Page Builder preview breaks product price differs across sites

 The MDVA-33453 patch solves the issue where the Page Builder preview is broken if matching products have a different price for each website.
 This patch is available when the [Quality Patches Tool (QPT)](https://support.magento.com/hc/en-us/articles/360047139492) 1.0.16 is installed.
 Please note that the issue is scheduled to be fixed in Adobe Commerce 2.4.3.